How to Make Responsive Images in HTML & CSS | Full Guide for Beginners

 🌄 Full HTML Responsive Image Generator

-How To: Responsive Images Using HTML & CSS
+Responsive Images in HTML CSS Tutorial

-What Are Responsive Images?
+🔍 What Are Responsive Images?

-Basic HTML for Images
+🧱 Basic HTML for Adding Images

-Making Images Responsive with CSS
+💡 Making Images Responsive with CSS

 height: auto;